 Other Commitments - The Company has a commitment for contingent consideration related to the purchase of the outstanding Class R Interests of Private Capital Advisory L.P. from employees of the RECA business in 2021.
 The Company's consideration for this transaction included contingent cash consideration which will be settled in 2024.
-The contingent consideration has a fair value of \$20,010 as of March 31, 2022, and is included within Other Long-term Liabilities on the Unaudited Condensed Consolidated Statement of Financial Condition.
+The Company settled \$1,083 of the contingent consideration at fair value, which is included within Other Current Liabilities on the Company's Unaudited Condensed Consolidated Statement of Financial Condition as of September 30, 2022 and is expected to be paid during the fourth quarter of 2022.
+The remaining contingent consideration has a fair value of \$7,442 as of September 30, 2022, and is included within Other Long-term Liabilities on the Unaudited Condensed Consolidated Statement of Financial Condition.
 The amount of contingent consideration to be paid is dependent on the RECA business achieving certain revenue performance targets.
 See Note 12 for further information.

 The Company enters into commitments to pay contingent consideration related to certain of its acquisitions.
-The Company paid \$270 of its commitment for contingent consideration related to its acquisition of Kuna & Co, KG during the three months ended March 31, 2021.
-The contingent consideration was fully paid as of March 31, 2021.
+The Company paid \$270 of its commitment for contingent consideration related to its acquisition of Kuna & Co, KG during the nine months ended September 30, 2021.
+The contingent consideration was fully paid as of September 30, 2021.